Car Insurance

 Like other insurance, your premiums (monthly or semi-annual payments) go into a big pool of money that the insurance company uses to pay for any claims (accidents or property damage) that arise for any of their customers.
 If you make a claim, the coverage for your expenses comes out of this big pool of money.

 Before your insurance company pays those bills, you have to pay a deductible.
-The deductible serves a two main purposes for insurers:
+The deductible serves a two main purposes for insurers: - It creates an extra incentive to not make frivolous claims.
+If there is no financial penalty to make a claim, the insurance companies might find themselves needing to service a high number of small losses, which is not really why they’re there.

 Does my insurance insure me as a driver?
 Or my car?